 My research interests are driven by the diversity of life, in particular among marine invertebrates of the Indo-Pacific.
 I seek to understand how diversity is generated and maintained.
 To achieve this goal, I use a variety of methods and work at various spatial and temporal scales.

 Part of my research is also devoted in the development of open-source software to store, manage and analyze data associated with biodiversity studies.
+You can see what I’m currently working on at GitHub.

 If you are looking for my CV, it’s here.